Mobile App Fraud: Online Fraud’s Bigger, Badder Brother

 To most businesses, the phrase ‘online fraud’ evokes images of hijacked accounts and stolen payment details that are used to carry out unauthorized transactions on e-commerce or banking sites.
 However, with consumers averaging 4.2 hours daily on mobile in 2020, mobile applications have become the new target for fraudsters and unfortunately, require a much different approach to fraud prevention.
 Here are four things all businesses with mobile apps should know:

 1. Online fraudsters like to take the shortest path.
 Mobile fraudsters might not.

 Online fraud is typically associated with making a quick buck and cashing out just as fast.
 When an online fraudster gains access to someone’s account and payment details, they need to act fast before the credit card gets blocked.

 Mobile app fraudsters on the other hand sometimes utilize much more elaborate processes, such as creating hundreds of fake accounts to exploit referral credits, before offloading the reward points at a discount.
 Mobile app fraud is also often scattered across different points in the user journey, as compared to conventional online fraud that tends to revolve around payments and transactions.

 2. Online fraudsters steal more, less frequently.
 Mobile fraudsters steal less, more frequently.

 Conventional online fraudsters tend to target more expensive items in order to max out the stolen credit cards as quickly as possible.
 The cost of each attack to businesses could be in the hundreds to thousands of dollars.

 As for mobile applications, the amount defrauded each time is usually much less significant, often just a few dollars.
 However, these types of attacks are more common.
-When replicated at scale using automated tools, losses can amount to six or seven-figure sums.
+When replicated at scale using automated tools, mobile app fraud losses can amount to six or seven-figure sums.